Marco Silva exclusive: Fulham can break more records despite summer of frustration in transfer window - and Kevin can help us

 Of course, there is a huge clamour already for Kevin to start Saturday's derby with Brentford, live on Sky Sports.

 Silva is delighted, though not surprised, with the rapport he has already developed at Craven Cottage.
-But even though the head coach spent much of his summer persuading the Fulham hierarchy to complete his club-record transfer, he is typically insistent on not rushing the latest arrival into the team.
+But even though the head coach spent much of his summer persuading the Fulham hierarchy to complete his club-record transfer, he is typically insistent on taking his time to bed in his latest arrival.

 "When you come and show quality, people will respect you, they will understand why you came in.
 Some people take more time to do it, some people can have an impact straight away.